 The forearm is somewhat shorter than the humerus.
 The distal carpals (Element Y and II-V) are fused.
 The radiale and ulnare are large and subequal in size.
 The phalangeal formula for the manus is 1-2-3-1.
 There appears to be a single, minute ossified prepollex.
 There is one small palmar sesamoid.
 The tips of the terminal manual phalanges are arrow-shaped in digits II and III but blunt and globular in I and IV.
-The tibiofibula and femur are similar in length, and there is a small ossified fabella sesamoid near their articulation.
-There are two large distal tarsals and an ossified tarsal sesamoid near their articulation with the tibiofibula.
+The tibiofibula and femur are similar in length, and a small ossified fabella sesamoid near their articulation.
+There are two large distal tarsals, and there is an ossified tarsal sesamoid near their articulation with the tibiofibula.
 The phalangeal formula for the pes is 1-2-3-4-2 and there is a single small ossified prehallux.
 Medially, there are two small plantar sesamoids, whereas laterally there are two large plantar sesamoids.
 The tips of the terminal pedal phalanges are arrow-shaped in digits I-IV but blunt in V.

-Calls and calling activity-The new species is vocally active throughout the year, with peaks of activity when the humidity was higher than 90% (>50 males calling).
+Calls and calling activity - The new species is vocally active throughout the year, with peaks of activity when the humidity was higher than 90 % (> 50 males calling).
 The calling activity was mostly detected during daytime, with a higher number of individuals calling between 6:00 and 11:00 AM, from 3:00 to 6:00 PM, or anytime of the day after heavy rains.
 From August to April, we also heard calls during the night.
 Males frequently ceased calling for a few minutes after detecting the researcher's approach.

-The advertisement call of B. dacnis (Fig. 6B) can be simple or complex, respectively containing one or two multipulsed (three to seven pulses) notes, emitted in mean intervals of 2.1 ± 0.32 s (1.67-2.69).
-Out of the 17 recordings made, only two presented calls with two notes.
-The mean note duration was 0.05 ± 0.01 s (0.03-0.08), and the call with two notes could reach up to 0.41 s.
-The call frequency varied from 6.89 (minimum measured frequency) to 8.96 (maximum measured frequency) kHz, while the mean dominant frequency was 8.22 ± 0.1 kHz (8.01-8.44) (Table 2).
+The advertisement call of B. dacnis (Fig. 6b) can be simple or complex, respectively containing one or two multipulsed (3 to 7 pulses) notes, emitted in mean intervals of $2.1 \pm 0.32$ s (1.67 - 2.69).
+Out of the 17 recordings made, only 2 of them presented calls with two notes.
+The mean note duration was $0.05 \pm 0.01$ s (0.03-0.08), and the call with 2 notes could reach up to 0.41 s.
+The call frequency varied from 6.89 (minimum measured frequency) to 8.96 (maximum measured frequency) kHz, while the mean dominant frequency was $8.22 \pm 0.1$ kHz (8.01-8.44) (Table 2).